-The Pilot Holistic Review Team must develop a program that:
+The Pilot Holistic Review Team must develop guidelines for future Holistic Reviews that review:

-- Reviews the effectiveness of the various inter-SO/AC/NC collaboration mechanisms. - Reviews the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results). - Reviews if SO/AC/NC continues to have a purpose in the ICANN structure, as currently configured. - Reviews if any changes in SO/AC/NC structures and operations would be desirable to improve the overall effectiveness of ICANN. - Reviews whether SO/AC/NC are providing optimal representation of community views, taking into consideration any impacts on the Board or the Empowered Community. - Reviews the continuous improvement efforts of SO/AC/NC based on good practices.
+- the effectiveness of the various inter-SO/AC/NC collaboration mechanisms. - the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results). - if SO/AC/NC continues to have a purpose in the ICANN structure, as currently configured. - if any changes in SO/AC/NC structures and operations would be desirable to improve the overall effectiveness of ICANN. - whether SO/AC/NC are providing optimal representation of community views, taking into consideration any impacts on the Board or the Empowered Community. - the continuous improvement efforts of SO/AC/NC based on good practices.